sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

  ## Task 5: Attack simulation

-In this task, you will be testing your application for security and perform sample attacks like XSS.
+In this task, you will be testing your application for security and performing sample attacks like XSS.
 Cross-Site Scripting (XSS) attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.
 XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser-side script, to a different end-user.

    > **Note**: You can perform this task only after finishing task 2 and task 3.